-Configuring your target processor
+Configure your target processor

-In a dataflow that is pulling data from a Snowflake database, configure the ExecuteSQLRecord processor to handle data pooling from remote tables.
+In a dataflow pulling data from a Snowflake database, configure ExecuteSQLRecord to handle data pooling from remote tables.
 To do this, launch the processor configuration window and provide the configurations appropriate for your use case.

 Configure ExecuteSQLRecord.